Rovani's Sandbox

 • Data Warehouse Integration: Sync Shopify data to tools like BigQuery, Snowflake, or Datalake for advanced analysis

 Trade-offs to Consider: Third-party solutions increase costs and complexity but provide necessary insights for data-driven decision making.
+Multiple analytics tools can create conflicting data stories.

 App Ecosystem Spiral